Astor63/TPS-Mods/Work In Progress/Quality of Life/ReadMe.md

 This Read Me is just here as a quick synopsis, for detailed informations, each Mod has is own Read Me (and even a Changelog), so don't hesitate -whoosh!- to give a look on it.

+## [Quality of Life] No More Teleporter Voyage

+- As you already guess, this Mod disables the useless (and annoying) teleporter voyage animation!

 ## [Quality of Life] No More Reload Message

 - As the title suggests it, this simple Mod removes the (annoying) *Reload Message* which pop-up (too) often on the screen!